Code-Institute-Submissions/brand_gym/README.md

 ## Testing

-The Freeformatter, W3C CSS Validator Services and Autoprefixer and were used to validate every page of the project to ensure there were no syntax errors in the project and no prefixes are missing.
+The Freeformatter, W3C CSS Validator Services, and Autoprefixer and were used to validate every page of the project to ensure there were no syntax errors in the project and no prefixes are missing.

 - <a href="https://www.freeformatter.com/html-formatter.html#ad-output">Freeformatter</a>
 - <a href="https://jigsaw.w3.org/css-validator/#validate_by_input">W3C CSS Validator</a>